Mvystrcilova/songRecommender/README.md

 ### Additional remarks
-In this state, it is difficult to implement a new method into the application and extensive changes or better to say additions to the source code would have placed in order to do so.
+In this state, it is difficult to implement a new method into the application and extensive changes or better to say additions to the source code would have to be implemented in order to do so.
-Therefore a way to go in the future might be to ease this process and allow for easier new method implementation.
+Therefore a way possible future direction might be to ease this process and allow for easier new method implementation.